kurtisnisbet/supervised-machine-learning/README.md

 # Depth of Anaesthesia Index Development Using Machine Learning

 This repository demonstrates the development of a Depth of Anaesthesia (DoA) index using supervised machine learning techniques.
-The project utilises EEG data to improve the benchmark BIS index, providing enhanced accuracy and reliability during surgical procedures.
-This work stems from a university assignment, employing advanced feature selection and predictive modelling techniques.
+The project utilises EEG data to improve the benchmark BIS index.

 ### Achievements:
-- Improved prediction accuracy compared to the benchmark BIS index (MSE: 63.78 vs. 91.85; R²: 0.85 vs. 0.78).
+- Created a new supervised learning model that improves DoA prediction performance and accuracy (MSE: 63.78, R²: 0.85) compared to the benchmark BIS index (MSE: 91.85, R²: 0.78).
-- Identified the most predictive EEG features (x1, x4, and x7).
+- Identified the most predictive EEG features and removed the rest.
+Visualised using the elbow method.
 - Developed a robust stacked ensemble model combining Neural Networks and SVMs.

 <div align="center">